Discover the incredible medicinal properties of this Amazonian fruit. We also show you how to grow it in a pot and in a bonsai.

 ✅ Pitanga Bonsai

 As the pitanga is a tree, it should be grown outdoors, preferably in soil, and then potted so that it can be worked as a bonsai.
 Ideally, it should be left to grow for about three years before being potted.
-The transplant of the pitanga bonsai should be done every two years, always in the spring season and being a tropical plant the pitanga requires abundant sun, once it adapts to the pot on the other hand, you must be aware of the soil substrate, because if it does not have enough nutrients, this plant will grow and can be worked as a small tree, but it will never emit fruits.
+The transplant of the pitanga bonsai should be done every two years, always in the spring season.
+Being a tropical plant, the pitanga requires abundant sun; however, once it adapts to the pot, you must be aware of the soil substrate, because if it does not have enough nutrients, the plant will grow and can be worked as a small tree, but it will never emit fruits.

-Among the care of a pitanga Bonsai, the tools that will be used for pruning must be taken into account.
-This tree resists pruning very well, therefore it is the best way to shape it.
+As for the care of a pitanga Bonsai, the tools that will be used for pruning must be taken into account.
+This tree handles pruning very well; therefore, it is the best way to shape it.
 It requires a lot of sun to grow in a healthy way.

 ✅ The flower

-The flowers are white, long and abundant; they are formed on a base of two branches, are composed of 4 to 8 hermaphrodite flowers, this tree usually blooms in the spring and summer, its flower is white, its petals, which are 7, have a length of 2 to 3 cm long, are very thin, with whitish stamens numbers.
+The flowers are white, long and abundant; they are formed on a base of two branches, composed of four to eight hermaphrodite flowers.
+The tree usually blooms in the spring and summer and its seven petals have a length of 2 to 3 cm long, are very thin, and with numerous whitish stamens.

-The flowers are softly perfumed; these are composed of 4 oblong-elliptic sepals of 2.5 to 4.0 mm, the corolla is formed by 4 petals, free, cream-white, thin, oval and measure between 6 to 8 mm in length.
-The flowers have dozens of stamens, being the stamens of a yellow color. have abundant pollen.
-Its ovaries are smooth with 8 protuberances.
+The flowers are softly perfumed and are composed of four oblong-elliptic sepals of 2.5 to 4.0 mm.
+The corolla is formed by four free petals, cream-white, thin, oval and measure between 6 to 8 mm in length.
+The flowers have dozens of yellow stamens with abundant pollen.
+Its ovaries are smooth with eight protuberances.
 (Sanchotene, 1985).

 When winter arrives, both the flowers and the leaves of this tree turn beautiful and give a white to reddish color.
-Its flowers are medicinal, these allow to soothe stomach pain, sore throat, muscle pain, headaches among others (Vignale, et al., 2018).
+Its flowers are medicinal, used to soothe stomach pain, sore throat, muscle pain, and headaches, among other ailments (Vignale, et al., 2018).

 Studies reveal that the Amazonian aborigines used the pitanga leaf as a digestive and anti-diarrheal drink, just by chewing its leaf or as an infusion.
-Because the leaves contain an alkaloid called pitanguine, a substitute for quinine, with antifebrile, balsamic, antirheumatic and antigout properties.
+The leaves contain an alkaloid called pitanguine, a substitute for quinine, with antifebrile, balsamic, antirheumatic and antigout properties.

-For angina the leaves are used to gargle and soothe throat irritation is effective, for gastrointestinal disorders, stomach tonic, hypotensive, antitussive, antirheumatic, antispasmodic, cardiotonic, (Arrillaga, 1997).
+The leaves are effective when used to gargle and soothe throat irritation.
+It is also effective for gastrointestinal disorders, stomach tonic, hypotensive, antitussive, antirheumatic, antispasmodic, cardiotonic (Arrillaga, 1997).

-It is a species widely used in folk medicine, for the aforementioned are attributed to the leaves a digestive and general toning action of the system.
-They use it in the manner of coca, which are chewed after meals or at any time during long walks, to give energy (Dime benefícios, 2018).
+It is a species widely used in folk medicine, for the aforementioned reasons.
+A digestive and general toning action of the system are attributed to the leaves.
+They use it in the same manner as coca leaves, which are chewed after meals or at any time during long walks, to give energy (Dime benefícios, 2018).

-Worthy of being taken into account because its leaves dried in the shade can simply replace tea as an aromatic and digestive beverage.
-It has also been suggested that pitanga tea could be the basis of a new industry, it can simply replace tea as an aromatic and digestive beverage, being able to compete with imported teas.
+It is worth noting that the leaves dried in the shade can simply replace tea as an aromatic and digestive beverage, and it has also been suggested that pitanga tea could be the basis of a new industry, being able to compete with imported teas.

-The leaves can be used as insecticides when spread on the ground in areas where flies abound, since when crushed they release a resin that repels them.
+The leaves can also be used as insect repellant when spread on the ground in areas where flies abound, since when crushed they release a resin that repels them.

-The plant has great diuretic properties, anti diarrheal, digestive, and is also used for throat conditions such as infections, and is also used to solve gastrointestinal problems, cough suppressant, to call cough, serves as a hypotensive because it has the ability to reduce blood pressure, because it has beta-blockers, is an ideal antispasmodic, antirheumatic, astringent, depurative among other benefits for its properties.
+The plant has great diuretic, anti diarrheal, and digestive properties, and is also used for throat conditions, such as infections.
+It is also used to solve gastrointestinal problems, as a cough suppressant, and serves as a hypotensive because it has the ability to reduce blood pressure.
+Because it has beta-blockers, it is an ideal antispasmodic, antirheumatic, astringent, and depurative, among other benefits.

-Among the most important properties of the pitanga fruit we can mention the following:
+Among the most important nutrients of the pitanga fruit, we can mention the following:

 - Vitamin A, B1, B2, B3 and C.

-This fruit contains a lot of liquid, i.e. 90% of this fruit is composed of water, which is ideal to help or contribute to the perfect hydration of the body.
+The fruit contains a lot of liquid, i.e., 90% of this fruit is composed of water, which is ideal to assist or contribute to the perfect hydration of the body.

-It is used to lose weight since it is low in calories, this fruit is the best option to include in hypocaloric food plans, that is to say, to lose weight.
+It is used to lose weight since it is low in calories and is the best option to include in hypocaloric food plans.

-A fragrance with a new natural ingredient extracted from pitanga leaves.
-With essential oil extracted from the leaves of the pitanguera, a symbol of the Amazon tropics, this fragrance combines tropical, vibrant and fresh notes.
+A fragrance can be derived from an unprecedented natural ingredient extracted from pitanga leaves.
+With an essential oil extracted from the leaves of the pitanguera, a symbol of the Amazon tropics, this fragrance combines tropical, vibrant and fresh notes.

-This fruit as an important source of fiber, allows a better intestinal function, helping to improve and control blood glucose levels, and the decrease or lowering of cholesterol in the blood.
+This fruit as an important source of fiber, allowing better intestinal function, helping to improve and control blood glucose levels, and lowering cholesterol in the blood.